kairuz/kairuz/README.md

 I have experience in a range of industries
-- financial services, forex, mass media, clinical trial support and analytics, telecoms provisioning, and paralegal and litigation support.
+- financial services, forex, mass media, clinical trial support and analytics, telecoms provisioning, and paralegal and litigation support

 Since 2020 I have taken a hiatus from professional development pursuing personal interests, trading precious metals; gold and silver, and developing apps in javascript relating to music composition and education